Descent098/ezcv/docs/quick-start.md

   linkedin: name # go to linkedin and go to your profile, your name will be at the end of the url i.e. www.linkedin.com/in/<name>
   facebook: your id # go to facebook and go to your profile, your ID will be at the end of the url i.e. www.facebook.com/<your id>
 examples: true # If you want to include the example.md files in your final build (good for developing new themes)
-theme: freelancer # Which of the included themes to use
+theme: dimension # Which of the included themes to use
 ```
 ## Sections